whale fall abyss

 whale fall abyss and whale fall reckoning are the culmination of mayfield brooks’s Whale Fall project, supported in past iterations by Abrons Arts Center, CPR – Center for Performance Research, Danspace Project, Performance Space New York, River to River Festival 2023, UNTITLED Art Fair, and Kathleen Hermesdorf FRESH Festival 2024.

-mayfield brooks is presented as part of the 2024 River to River Festival, with the support of Dance Reflections by Van Cleef & Arpels.
+mayfield brooks was presented as part of the 2024 River to River Festival, with the support of Dance Reflections by Van Cleef & Arpels.
 Profoundly attached to the world of dance since its origins, the High Jewelry Maison strengthens its commitment with Dance Reflections by Van Cleef & Arpels.

 Guided by the values of creation, transmission and education, this initiative aims to support artists and institutions in presenting choreographic heritage, while also promoting new productions.